nikandt/cansat-next/docs/Intro/lesson5.md

 }
 ```

 Now that we have a filepath, we can write to the SD card.
 We need just two lines to do it.
-The best command to use for saving measurement data is appendFile, which just takes the filepath, and writes the new data at the end of the file.
+The best command to use for saving measurement data is `appendFile()`, which just takes the filepath, and writes the new data at the end of the file.
 If the file doesn't exist, it creates it.
 This makes using the command very easy (and safe).
 We can just directly add the data to it, and then follow that with a line change so that the data is easier to read.
 And that's it!
 Now we are storing the measurements.

 ```Cpp title="Saving LDR data to the SD card"
 void loop() {